This is part of the Successful Businesses Interview Series, where I feature successful businesses that are making a difference in others’ lives.

 I love Carol and Lena’s story on how they started Citrusox – it’s probably one of the best rags-to-riches stories you can ever hear.
 When I was chatting with them, I couldn’t help but think how much of an inspiration their story would be for all of you out there who are planning to start your own business.

 For Carol, she has always been interested to sew ever since young.
 Her inspiration for sewing came from her mom – every time she saw her mom sew, she would want to do so herself.
 The spirit of entrepreneurship can be seen budding ever since she was young too.
-When she was in primary school, she would sew different things, like 5 stones (5 stones is a really popular childhood game with 5 little bags of beads – see picture), then sell them in school for some extra cash.
+When she was in primary school, she would sew different things, like 5 stones (5 stones was a popular childhood game with 5 little bags of beads, then sell them in school for some extra cash.

 When she entered secondary school, her dad passed away.
 She was only 13 then.
 Rather than weep and moan about how unfair life was, Carol stepped up to the plate and started working while studying to relieve the financial burn for the family and to provide for herself.
 This began her endless venture into part-time jobs, including A&W and MOS Burger.
 This continued on all the way till she graduated from Polytechnic.

 Carol knew Lena in secondary 3, where they were in the same class.
 While they went to different polys after that, they remained in touch, and as good friends too.

 While Carol was in Poly, she started going to flea markets over the weekend to sell stuff, as a way to earn extra cash.
 She would sew things like bags, pouches, socks and hair pins with beads, and sell them at a small kiosk.
 Lena would help out as well.
 They even offered customization too.
 This would occupy their weekends for majority of their poly years.